-Riverside is highly disparate and San Bernardino is not).
+Riverside is highly disparate and San Bernardi-

 Despite this resemblance to the Central Valley, however, it's important to understand the region in context with Los Angeles and other coastal counties.
 Those who can no longer afford the high cost of living on the coast are often displaced into the Inland Empire and many workers in the region labor for companies owned elsewhere.
 Both are symptoms of the region's economic dependence on-or sometimes exploitation by-richer areas.
-As noted, there are significant governance gaps in many areas of the region.
+There are significant governance gaps in many areas of the region.
 But there is strong organizing and advocacy capacity as well, which will be much-needed as its larger neighbors export their challenges to the Inland Empire.